ARM-software/CMSIS-DSP/README.md

 cmake is automatically including the `ComputeLibrary` folder.
 If you are using a different build, you need to include this folder too to build with Neon support.

-### Running
+### Running the examples

-The generated executable can be run on a fast model.
+If you build the examples with CMSIS build tools, the generated executable can be run on a fast model.
 For instance, if you built for m7, you could just do:

     FVP_MPS2_Cortex-M7.exe -a arm_variance_example